liaosteven/hugopersonalsite/content/post/basic_intro_betting.md

 *In my content, I may frequently reference sports betting terminology / ideas.
 Under the [dry not wet](https://www.codementor.io/joshuaaroke/dry-code-vs-wet-code-89xjwv11w) principle, I am writing this guide.*

+If a sportsbook is a restaurant, **betting lines** are the menu items you can choose from.
+Betting lines tell you who (which team or individual) you're betting on, conditions for winning the bet, and how much money you'll receive if you win.
+Just as with restaurants, the menu of betting lines differs by sportsbook; some offer better odds, some offer more diverse menu items (WNBA, high school football), some even offer build-your-own bets.

-A **betting line** offered by sportsbooks is almost always presented as:
+But we digress.
+Your common **betting line** offered by sportsbooks is presented as:

 <p style='text-align: center;'> <b>[Team] [Spread] [Odds] </b></p>